CSCI-362-03-2015/SilverBullet/README.md

 A testing framework to run test cases on the Calculator activity of Sugar

-The five methods tested are: add, subtract, divide, mod, multiply
+The five methods tested are: add, sub, div, mod, mul

 -------------------------------------